cylab-tw/raccoon/README.md

 **Raccoon** is a noSQL-based medical image archive for managing the DICOM images is primarily maintained by the [Imaging Informatics Labs](https://cylab.dicom.tw).
 It uses the MongoDB to manage the DICOM images and provide RESTful API, supported both FHIR ImagingStudy and [DICOMweb](https://www.dicomstandard.org/dicomweb/") to store, query/retrieve, and manage DICOM images.
 Raccoon is bulit on the top of the [Burni FHIR Server](https://github.com/Chinlinlee/Burni) to manage the FHIR resourcs related to medical images

 ## Install
-* Before starting Raccoon, MongoDB must be installed.
+* Before starting Raccoon, MongoDB,imagemagick must be installed.
 * This project uses the submodule with <a href="https://github.com/cylab-tw/bluelight/">BlueLight</a>.
 If you want to use it, run `git submodule init` and `git submodule update` when the first time.

 After installation and configure.